depositar/ckanext-data-depositario/doc_en/user-guide/binder.rst

 `JupyterLab`_       The default interface.
 An IDE containing Python, R, and Julia environment.
 `Jupyter Notebook`_ The classic Jupyter notebook interface.
 `RStudio`_          An IDE for R statistical language.
-`Shiny`_            A package builds interactive web applications from R.
+`Shiny`_            A package for building interactive web applications from R.
 =================== ==========================================================================

 #.
 JupyterLab